Associate Director of Major Gifts

 - Three (3) years of fundraising experience

 - Proven success in soliciting gifts from donors

 - Ability to function independently with assigned prospects while simultaneously working collaborative across departments and functions to achieve goals

 - Knowledge of fundraising philosophies and approaches

-- Ability to interact with major gift and planned gift prospects as well as leadership alumni volunteers and members of the Board of Managers necessary
+- Ability to interact with gift prospects at all levels and members of the Board of Managers

-- Extensive travel required domestically (a minimum of 5-7 days per month), including international travel (approximately 1–3 times per year)
+- Ability to travel extensively including domestically (a minimum of 5-7 days per month) and internationally (approximately 1–3 times per year)

 - Ability to work evenings and weekends as needed

 - Possession of a valid U.S. Drivers’ License and ability to pass a Motor Vehicle Record check